 There are many reasons why showings with real estate agents are better than an open house where anyone with a pulse can show up!
 This is one of the dirty little secrets of the real estate industry.
 Open houses are completely unnecessary to sell a home!

 Fishing By Price

 The Real Estate Agent can also place an ad in the newspaper or a magazine that leaves out the address of the overpriced listing.
 Buyers that are ready to buy a home for the price in the paper may call the agent.
-These buyers are ideal clients – people will to spend money on a home, sometimes a lot of money.
+These buyers are ideal clients – people will spend money on a home, sometimes a lot of money.

-The Realtor then only needs to steer these callers towards his or her other listings or even another agents in a similar price range – listings they will actually want to buy.
+The Realtor then only needs to steer these callers towards his or her other listings or even another agents in a similar price range – listings they will want to buy.

 The Realtor Still Wants To Sell The House